waynejr2/MajorDisasterAirlines/README.md

   - if booked flight -> can only add up to flight capacity Rami
   - Fix search efficiency Rami
   - Add a drop down when searching through flights(cities) Kelvin
-- [ ] Paybuddi
-  - Fix the checkbox if selected then processed, else NO